I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 So, if you’re looking to learn one type of Spanish over another, i.e. Latin American Spanish over Spain Spanish, you’re in luck with Lingopie.

 With Lingopie, you can quickly identify which country a show’s from.
 It’s easy to only watch shows from Mexico, for example, or only watch shows from Spain.
+The regional filtering made my listening feel way more intentional, and less like guessing through accents.

 That way, you can get accustomed to a particular accent and train your ear on that pronunciation.
 Brilliant!